helm/charts/stable/openvpn/README.md

 && kubectl logs "$POD_NAME" --follow
 ```

-When all components of the openvpn chart have started use the following script to generate a client key:
+When all components of the openvpn chart have started use the following script to generate a client key and config, and retrieve the newly-created config:

 ```bash